Two coupe glasses, a pink ribbon, and confetti in front of marigold and teal walls

 We do the hard part

-It all comes back as a finished game, built around your group — written up, formatted, ready to run.
+It comes back a finished game, built from their answers.
 You skim it, cut anything too far, done.

 Step 04